 Hybrid Online Learning Model

 OLT's hybrid degree programs combine online learning with periodic in-person conferences, intensives, and classes where you can earn your MA or PhD in Organizational Systems.
-This low-residency model offers the flexibility to tailor coursework to your individual interests and to integrate your studies with your busy professional schedule and requires participation in two five-day residential conferences per year.
+This low-residency model offers the flexibility to tailor coursework to your individual interests and to integrate your studies with your busy professional schedule.
+It requires participation in two five-day residential conferences per year.

 Faculty mentoring and cohort learning is a distinguishing feature of our approach.
 When you begin your studies, you will be assigned a Faculty Mentor, who supports you in the achievement of your goals, provides a connection to your chosen discipline, connects you with other faculty, and works with your academic advisor and Academic Services Coordinator to ensure your academic needs and expectations are fulfilled.

 LIOS Seattle Campus Learning Model

 LIOS residential programs in Seattle are rooted in self-development through integrated, rigorous course work pursued in seven (four to five day) residential conferences and one mini-conference during the first year and seven (four to five day) residential conferences during the second year.
 This model integrates experiential learning within a cohesive, constructed learning community.
 Click here to see the Seattle Campus Residential Academic Calendar.
 Both of the LIOS masters programs share this approach with a common, first-year curriculum.